-In this respect, Laurillard's (2012) approach to learning design is useful and could be considered an example of an open pedagogic model.
-Drawing on a conversational framework (Laurillard 2002; see Appendix I), Laurillard et al. (2013:18) suggest "an improving knowledge and practice of learning design may only ever be developed as a natural and ongoing part of the process of teaching."
-Comparing HE pedagogical development with academic research, they suggest that good practice in learning design could be similar to the development of knowledge and practice in the context of research, where academics are familiar with the requirements of knowledge-building: to build on the work of others (from a literature search), to develop and test their own ideas (through experiment or debate), and to share their results (through publishing).
-Could the knowledge-building process for conventional and digital pedagogies work in a similar way?
-Could we support academics as 'teacher-designers'... with respect to their role in creating and designing learning activities?
+...an improving knowledge and practice of learning design may only ever be developed as a natural and ongoing part of the process of teaching.
+It could be similar to the development of knowledge and practice in the context of research, where academics are familiar with the requirements of knowledge-building: to build on the work of others (from a literature search), to develop and test their own ideas (through experiment or debate), and to share their results (through publishing).
+Could the knowledge-building process for conventional and digital pedagogies work in a similar way.
+Could we support academics as 'teacher-designers'... with respect to their role in creating and designing learning activities.

-Laurillard (2012) advocates a shift from the individual design of learning to the co-design of learning, where teachers develop 'pedagogical patterns' as part of an innovative professional learning community.
-They
+She (2012) advocates a shift from the individual design of learning to the co-design of learning where teachers build 'pedagogical patterns' as part of an innovative, professional learning community, as follows:

 - build on the designs of others;

 - articulate their pedagogy;

-- adopt, adapt, test, and improve learning designs; and
+- adopt, adapt, test and improve learning designs; and

 - co-create and share learning designs.